CAAI/PE2I_denoiser/README.md

 The model was trained with ~100 PE2I patients imaged on a Siemens Vision mCT system for 10 minutes with >180 MBq injected dose.
 Low-dose was simulated at a 5% level.

-The model is transfer learned from the model proposed by Raphael S. Daveau, *et al.* *Deep learning based low-activity PET reconstruction of [18F]FE-PE2I and [11C]PiB in Neurodegenerative Disorders* (2022).
+The model is transfer learned from the model proposed by Raphael S. Daveau, *et al.* *Deep learning based low-activity PET reconstruction of [18F]FE-PE2I and [11C]PiB in Neurodegenerative Disorders*, NeuroImage (2022).

 ## Usage